Pascal-Lohscheidt/build-ai/docs/src/app/docs/soon/page.md

 ## What to Expect

-This section will provide detailed information about upcoming features and functionality in the SunkenTrove library.
+This section will provide detailed information about upcoming features and functionality in the build-ai library.
 In the meantime, you can explore our existing documentation:

 - [Installation guide](/docs/installation)
 - [Package structure](/docs/package-structure)